Tuesday, June 29, 2010

 For starters: Caffeine is a dirt cheap thermogenic that will ramp up catecholamine levels.
 During the fast add caffeine pills and dose depending on tolerance.
 If you're not a regular coffee-drinker, you can get pretty wired off 200 mg.
 If you're a habitual coffee-drinker (like me), it might take up to 600 mg to even get an effect.
 L-Tyrosine may work synergistically with caffeine so you may consider experimenting with that as well.
 Personally though, I have never gotten much out of it - though many people swear by it.

-, add the alpha-2 antagonist yohimbine or a supplement containing yohimbine in addition to caffeine pills.
+For more ambitious supplementation, add the alpha-2 antagonist yohimbine or a supplement containing yohimbine in addition to caffeine pills.
 Take the equivalent of 0.2 mg/kg body weight shortly before fasted cardio or during the fast.
 This works out to 16 mg yohimbine for an 80 kg/175 lbs male if you have pure yohimbine hcl.

 Other commercial thermogenics, such as Meltdown, contain 3 mg yohimbine per capsule; so you'd have to take up to 5 capsules to reach similar levels.
 But proceed with caution:the product says, "Never exceed more than three total capsules daily or in a single dose."
 Personally, I haven't noticed anything out of the ordinary with such dosing (>3 capsules), but I need to throw in a disclaimer here lest someone screws himself over.
 It would be best to start low to assess tolerance.
 Meltdown contains quite a few other ingredients that might make the effects stronger and more unpredictable versus straight yohimbine hcl (i.e., 5 capsules of Meltdown might be more potent than 15 mg of Y-HCL in terms of stimulatory effect and perhaps side effects).